CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ## Building your project

 Building your project will consume much of your remaining time.
-After you pass your FEWD session, your FEWD website project belongs to you.
-You can improve and add to it as you please, and even use it as part of a future Code Louisville session.
+After you pass your FEWD course, your FEWD website project belongs to you.
+You can improve and add to it as you please, and even use it as part of a future Code Louisville course.

 Here are some tactics that may help when building your project:
 - Plan initially for a minimum number of features based on requirements.